 - Get Paid to Lose Weight and Be Healthy

-Laurianna Murray is owner of Laurianna Murray Wellness and author of The Curvy Life blog.
-After making a total life transformation and learning that being healthy can truly become a lifestyle, she is passionate about helping other women lose weight, have more energy and learn how to change their own lifestyle once and for all.
+Laurianna Murray is the owner of Laurianna Murray Wellness and author of The Curvy Life blog.
+After making a total life transformation and learning that being healthy can truly become a lifestyle, she is passionate about helping other women lose weight, have more energy, and learn how to change their own lifestyle once and for all.
 She also has a desire to help people in the Bariatric surgery process be fully successful on their journey.
-She offers in person and telephone health coaching, cooking classes, meal planning and more.
+She offers in-person and telephone health coaching, cooking classes, meal planning, and more.
 You can follow Laurianna on Twitter @LAMwellness and @thecurvylife.